AngeAnjara/vanonaagent/README.md

 - "Create a professional business card mockup"
 - "Design a web banner 1200x628 in blue and white"

-The agent will call the `image_generation` tool, contact WaveSpeed, and save the images to the work directory, returning local file paths.
+The agent will call the `image_generation` tool, submit a task to WaveSpeed’s API v3, poll for completion, and save the images to the work directory, returning local file paths.

 ## PowerPoint & PDF Generation